mattdeco/nft-vending-machine/README.md

 ## To Do

 1. Right now this handles the payment to the merchant and the minting of the NFT as two separate transactions.
 Ideally, this should be refactored to be a fully on-chain, atomic transaction that will automatically return funds to the customer in the event of a mint failure.
-2. Refactor assorted UI components to focus reusability and standardization.

 ## Additional Resources